NW-PaGe/PlasmidPreview/README.md

 ## Params

 The scripts in this repo reference the paths listed in the file `config/params.sh`.
-Edit `config/params.sh` to point to your assemblies directory and results path:
+Edit `config/params.sh` to point to your assemblies directory and results path (Note you may need to create directories for your assemblies and results (or use a S3 URI for assemblies):

 ```bash
 THREADS=8